-Q4 Describe why this position is essential to your program and/or service area and how it will improve student learning and achievement.
-(200 words or less) (Rubric Criterion 3)
+3. Describe why this position is essential to your program and/or service area and how it will improve student learning and achievement.
+(Rubric Criterion 1, 3) (200 words or less)

-Please see the program review data attachment for more detail.
+Please see the comprehensive program review data attachment for more detail.
 Overall, students who received General Counseling services in academic years 2016-2017, 2017-2018 and 2018-2019 had better outcomes (e.g., course retention, course success and fall-to-spring persistence) than students who did not receive these services.
 It is clear that students are positively impacted when they receive counseling services.
 This Counseling position is essential to increasing the number of Counselors available to serve students.
 Currently the ratio of Counselors to students at Cuyamaca is highly unfavorable to students.
 At approximately 6,300 full-time equivalent students we are operating around a 1:1400 ratio of student to Counselor.
 Wait times to get an appointment with a Counselor are lengthy.
 Students calling in to get an appointment may be subject to a two to three week wait, which can be exacerbated during peak times.
 This is harmful to students that have needs which require more prompt attention.
 Students might be having difficulty in a class; they may be deciding between increasing hours at work or continuing with school or they may simply need to know how to access other supports on campus like tutoring and emergency funding.
 Waiting several weeks to get questions answered is not ideal and surely results in some students choosing to leave Cuyamaca College.

-Q5 How has the lack of this position impacted your program and/or service area?
+4. How has the lack of this position impacted your program and/or service area?
 What will be the impact to the program and/or service area if this position is not filled?
-(150 words or less) (Rubric Criterion 3)
+(Rubric Criterion 1, 3)(150 words or less)

 One of the major areas of impact forthcoming is in our ability (or lack thereof) to implement Student Success Teams, which the college as identified as a priority.
 Currently there are 8 Academic and Career Pathways (ACP's) and an insufficient number of Counselors to support the teams.
 In addition, as mentioned previously students calling in to get an appointment may be subject to a two to three week wait, which can be exacerbated during peak times.
 Counselors are acutely aware that this is harmful to students that have needs which require more prompt attention.
 If, for example, a student needs a comprehensive educational plan to complete their financial aid process and is subjected to a three week wait for an appointment, this can cause a snowball of other challenges (e.g., delays in receiving financial aid, not having funds for transportation or other expenses, not being able to focus on academics with other needs not being met, etc.).
-The Counseling Department will also be impacted in that Counselors will have to make a difficult choice between campus involvement and serving more students.
-This is unfortunate as we know that Counselors need to be at the table to advocate on students behalf, to participate in initiatives like Guided Pathways and to be a part of decisions that impact the entire campus community.
+The Counseling Department will also be impacted in that Counselors need to be at the table to advocate on students behalf, to participate in initiatives like Guided Pathways and to be a part of decisions that impact the entire campus community.